billthefarmer/diary/README.md

 ## Search
 You may search diary entries, the search will update as text is entered into the search field.
-Use the keyboard search button for find next.
+Use the search widget or keyboard action button for find next.

+## Find all
+You may find all diary entries that contain the current search text.
+This menu item will only appear while the search widget is active.
+A dialog will pop up with a list of matching entries.
+Touch an entry to open that entry.
+You may repeat this or refine the search text to find the desired entry.

 ## Text
 You may receive text clips from another app.
 A date picker will pop